2003 Japan Series: Game 1

-The first game of the 2003 Japan Series set the stage for one of the most exciting series in recent memory.
 The first game was a matchup of matching 20-game winners: Igawa for Hanshin, and Saitoh for Daiei.
 Saitoh got out of a jam in the first, and Igawa struck out Hiroshi Shibahara and Munenori Kawasaki in his half of the first.
 The game would turn into an exciting back-and-forth affair.

 Daiei would score the first run of the series in the next inning, with a walk to Pedro Valdés and a single by Julio Zuleta setting up Arihito Muramatsu, who laced a single up the middle to score Valdes.
 Daiei almost scored again in the 3rd, when Kawasaki beat out a line drive that bounced off Igawa's glove and ricocheted to 2nd base.
 Hanshin almost had Kawasaki, but the speedy Hawks 3rd baseman dove into first head-first to beat the throw.
 Tadahito Iguchi then lined an Igawa offering down the 3rd base line and into left field for a double.
 Nobuhiko Matsunaka caught a bad break though, as he smoked a liner to 3rd, but it was caught and Kawasaki was doubled up to end the inning.

 Hanshin got on the board and took the lead in the 4th when, with runners on 1st and 2nd, Akihiro Yano took the stage.
 Saitoh tried to run Yano up and in with a pitch, but Yano connected and knocked it into deep right-center for a 2-run triple, putting Hanshin up, 2–1.
 Daiei responded in the bottom of the inning, with star catcher Kenji Johjima crushing a high Igawa pitch into the left-field stands and pulling Daiei even, 2–2.
 Valdes then singled up the middle, Zuleta was hit with a pitch, and Muramatsu singled up the middle to load the bases with nobody out.
 The light-hitting Yusuke Torigoe then came up, and he lifted a sacrifice fly to the warning track in left, which put Daiei ahead again, 3–2.